Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 April 2025 11.31.35 UTC
+- WIB: Rabu, 30 April 2025 12.28.16 UTC
-- WITA: Rabu, 30 April 2025 12.31.35 UTC
+- WITA: Rabu, 30 April 2025 13.28.16 UTC
-- WIT: Rabu, 30 April 2025 13.31.35 UTC
+- WIT: Rabu, 30 April 2025 14.28.16 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: success
+Kategori: inspirational